mishanwong/mishanwong/README.md

 <!-- Talking about you -->
 **About Me:**

-- I’m currently looking for my first full-time software engineering role.
+- I’m currently a software engineer at Supply Hound, Inc.
-- I’m currently learning about blockchain and cryptocurrencies.
 - Fun-Fact: I was a product manager and an investment professional before becoming a software engineer.
 - How to reach me: __mishan.wong@gmail.com__